-Learn more about this community service and cultural immersion program in Vietnam.
-Click on the Description tab below.
+Keep scrolling to learn more about this community service trip and cultural immersion program in Vietnam!

 Hanoi, the capital of Vietnam for almost a thousand years, has a beating heart called the Old Quarter.
 The streets, typically divided by trade (ie: silk, jewelry, woodcraft), beg to be explored by the curious, with new discoveries around every corner.